gautemo/Gaute-Meek-Olsen/src/today-i-learned/css-shadow-on-shapes.md

 category: CSS
 ---

 You can't use `box-shadow` on elements with `clip-path` or images(png or svg) that are transparent.
 We have to use `filter` and `drop-shadow`.
-For images you can use the filter directly.
-But for clip-path, it needs to be a child element (use `::before` to not create wrapper elements).
+For images, you can use the filter directly.
+But for clip-path, it needs to be a child element (`::before` can be used to avoid wrapper elements).

 ```css
 filter: drop-shadow(1px 5px 5px red);